igemuoft/igemuoft.github.io/_posts/2015-07-21-july-update.md

 meeting.
 A 'midterm report', if you will.
 Our current features at the time
 were:

-* a realtime graph with 10 000 nodes and 10 000 edges using [sigmajs](http://sigmajs.org/)
+* a realtime graph with roughly 2000 nodes and 2000 edges using [sigmajs](http://sigmajs.org/)
-* solution to FBA for one specie using [cobrapy](https://github.com/opencobra/cobrapy)
+* solution to FBA for one species using [cobrapy](https://github.com/opencobra/cobrapy)
 * a realtime graph displaying FBA results using [D3](http://d3js.org)

 Upon presenting these webpages, I was immediately met with a variety of